imShazzo/imShazzo/README.md

 # Miguel Ángel Sáez Martínez – IT Systems Technician & Web Dev Student

 ## 👨‍💻 About me
-Microcomputer Systems and Networks (SMR) Technician, currently in my first year of Web Application Development (DAW).
+Microcomputer Systems and Networks (SMR) Technician, currently in my second year of Web Application Development (DAW).
 My passion for technology started at a young age, driven by my interest in computers and video games.
 What began as a curiosity for assembling hardware and pushing systems to their maximum performance has evolved into a well-rounded technical profile.
 Thanks to my hybrid background, I combine system, server, and network administration with software development and programming.

 ## 🛠️ Skills
 * **Operating Systems:** `Windows (7, 10, 11, Server 2016)`, `Ubuntu / Ubuntu Server`, `Linux Mint`, `Fedora`, and experience exploring various Linux distributions.